Long-Range Transformers for Dynamic Spatiotemporal Forecasting: Experiments

+We begin with a binary multivariate copy task similar to those used to evaluate long-range dependencies in memory-based sequence models \cite{graves2014neural}.
+However, we add an extra challenge and shift each variable's output by a unique number of timesteps (visualized in Appendix \ref{app:toy_exps} Fig. \ref{fig:shifted_copy}).
+The shifted copy task was created because it requires each variable to attend to different timesteps; \texttt{Temporal}'s attention is fundamentally unable to do this, and instead resorts to learning one variable relationship per attention head until it runs out of heads and produces blurry outputs.
+The attention heads are visualized in Appendix \ref{app:toy_exps} Fig. \ref{fig:shifted_copy_temporal_patterns} while an example sequence result is shown in Appendix \ref{app:toy_exps} Fig. \ref{fig:shifted_copy_temporal}.
+Spatiotemporal attention is capable of learning all $N$ variable relationships in one attention head (Appendix \ref{app:toy_exps} Fig. \ref{fig:shifted_copy_spatiotemporal_patterns}), leading to an accurate output (Appendix \ref{app:toy_exps} Fig. \ref{fig:shifted_copy_spatiotemporal}).

-We begin with a toy dataset inspired by \cite{shih2019temporal} consisting of a multivariate sine-wave sequence with strong inter-variable dependence.
-More details can be found in Appendix \ref{sec:dataset_details}.
-Several ablations of our method are considered. \texttt{Temporal} modifies the spatiotemporal embedding as discussed at the end of Sec \ref{sec:arch}. \texttt{ST Local} skips the global attention layers but includes spatial information in the embedding.
-The ``Deeper" variants attempt to compensate for the additional parameters of the local+global attention architecture of our full method.
-All models use a small Transformer model and optimize for MSE.
-The final quarter of the time series is held out as a test set; a similar test split is used in all experiments \cite{cerqueira2020evaluating}.
-The results are shown in Table \ref{tbl:toy_results}.
-The \texttt{Temporal} embedding is forced to compromise its attention over timesteps in a way that reduces predictive power over variables with such distinct frequencies.
-Standard (``Full") attention fits in memory with the Temporal embedding but is well approximated by \texttt{Performer}.
-Our method learns an uncompromising spatiotemporal relationship among all tokens to generate the most accurate predictions by all three metrics.
+Next we look at a more traditional forecasting setup inspired by \cite{shih2019temporal} consisting of a multivariate sine-wave sequence with strong inter-variable dependence.
+Several ablations of our method are considered.
+This dataset creates a less extreme example of the effect in the shifted copy task, where \texttt{Temporal} models are forced to compromise their attention over timesteps in a way that reduces predictive power over variables with such distinct frequencies.
+Our method learns an uncompromising spatiotemporal relationship among all tokens to generate the most accurate predictions.
+Dataset details and results can be found in Appendix \ref{app:toy_exps}.